-GENERIC NAME: INFLUENZA VIRUS VACCINE - SYRINGE INTRAMUSCULAR (IN-floo-EN-za)
+GENERIC NAME: INFLUENZA VIRUS VACCINE - SYRINGE INTRADERMAL (IN-floo-EN-za)

 Report Problems to the Food and Drug Administration